 Dan Barber and Abigail Pogrebin

-Dan Barber in conversation with Abigail Pogrebin.
+It's Dan Barber in conversation with Abigail Pogrebin!
 Barber has changed not only the way people eat, but the way we think about food.
 In this discussion, recorded March 25, 2015, the acclaimed chef and revolutionary farmer of Blue Hill and Blue Hill at Stone Barns, discusses his book The Third Plate: Field Notes on the Future of Food.

 Thomas L. Friedman, Dov Seidman, and Rabbi Joy Levitt

-Pulitzer Prize–winning New York Times writer Thomas L. Friedman and CEO and author Dov Seidman in conversation with JCC Executive Director Rabbi Joy Levitt.
+Pulitzer Prize–winning New York Times writer Thomas L. Friedman and CEO and author Dov Seidman talks with JCC CEO Rabbi Joy Levitt.
 The divisive effects of this new political climate and the breakdowns in truth and trust seem beyond what we have previously experienced.
 When this country is so divided into "us" and "them," the fundamental American value of "We the People" seems to be at risk.
 How does this happen?
 What is the impact on our country?
 And, from their perspectives, what do we who seek "repair" do next in this climate?
 Presented with the JCC's Joseph Stern Center for Social Responsibility, this talk was recorded before a live audience on November 27, 2017.

 Ruth Reichl and Abigail Pogrebin

-A discussion between Ruth Reichl and author and former 60 Minutes producer Abigail Pogrebin.
+Enjoy this discussion between Ruth Reichl and author and former 60 Minutes producer Abigail Pogrebin.
 In this pod, legendary food critic, editor, and best-selling author Reichl describes her journey away from Gourmet magazine and back to her own kitchen, resulting in the book, My Kitchen Year: 136 Recipes That Saved My Life.
 A six-time James Beard Award honoree, Reichl captures not only her zeal for the great meal, but the joy to be found in small culinary encounters, and how what we eat can animate our lives.
 This talk was recorded on April 20, 2016, in front of a live audience.

 Colson Whitehead and Rabbi Joy Levitt